ray-project/ray/doc/source/serve/deployment-graph/http_endpoint_for_dag_graph.md

 # Pattern: Http endpoint for dag graph

-The example shows how to add endpoint for dag graph
+This example shows how to configure ingress component of the deployment graph, such as HTTP endpoint prefix, HTTP to python object input adapter.

 ## Code